 The Knowledge Matters folks say it best: ‘Instead of using the extra time to read, discuss, and understand texts that intentionally build students’ vocabulary and knowledge of key topics in science and social studies, an excessive focus has been put on practicing reading comprehension skills such as “finding the main idea,” “making inferences,” and “understanding text features.”’

 Literacy experts believe that problems #1 and #2 conspire to explain our poor national reading outcomes.

 So, let that sink in… in our quest to improve reading outcomes, we’ve been decreasing time on the very subjects that build content knowledge for kids, which hamstrings our reading outcomes… and we’ve given more time to reading instruction, using approaches that don’t move the needle on reading outcomes.

 More folks need to know this essential info!
 And you, friend, may want to know more.

 Here are my fave resources for explaining and understanding this research, besides the ones above.
 (Which are fabulous and all.
 I could Tweet that 3-minute video on The Baseball Study all day long… I’ve seen it drop more jaws than anything else I have ever shared, on any topic.)

 Want a layman-friendly intro to the research?
 How to Get Your Mind to Read by Daniel Willingham is an excellent primer, and an easy share with parents.
 Read it, Tweet it, hand it out at your next PLN meetup.

-Want to get your head around the issue?
+Want to go deeper on the background knowledge research?
 In 10 minutes, Daniel Willingham makes it all super-tangible in this info-rich video: